MatteoGuadrini/vmam/README.md

 [RFC 2865](https://tools.ietf.org/html/rfc2865), [RFC 3579](https://tools.ietf.org/html/rfc3579)) and choose a radius server based on your architecture
 ([freeradius](https://freeradius.org/) or [Microsoft Radius](https://docs.microsoft.com/it-it/windows-server/networking/technologies/nps/nps-top)).

-Once the network equipment and radius server have been configured, create ldap groups corresponding to the VLAn that you want to manage.
+Once the network equipment and radius server have been configured, create ldap groups corresponding to the VLAN that you want to manage.

 e.g .: *VLAN_ID 100 on switch to group LDAP VLAN100.*